mjones12209/JavaScriptFundamentals2020/projects/final/FinalProject.md

 ## Graduation and Project Showcase

-There will be a virtual graduation and networking ceremony in January.
+There will be a virtual graduation and networking ceremony on January 14th, from 4PM-5:30PM.
 You will receive an email from AlbanyCanCode with more information about this as we get closer to the date.

 ## Project Help